Get in touch directly

 Internal Audit can consider how are individuals held to account, how they are using this performance information to make decisions that lead to better performance

-outcomes (or are they waiting for the end of the reporting period with a rearward
+(or are they waiting for the end of the reporting period with a rearward

 facing view)?